zeineb111/Linguistic-cues-for-Textual-classification/index.md

  ```

- probability of classifying the sentence trump said as true is: 0.8365605057544774
+ probability of classifying the sentence trump said as true is: 0.8365605057544774  :partying_face: